Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Case study design

-Recall that the demand uncertainty comes from two parts: 1) the inherent demand variations across different days 2) and the uncertainty in how many passengers left the PT system during the incident.
+There are two sources of demand uncertainty: 1) the inherent demand variations across different days and 2) the uncertainty of how many passengers left the PT system during the incident.
 The first part can be captured by historical smart card data (without incidents).
-And the second part is approximated by the survey results.
-According to previous survey-based studies, the proportion of the number of passengers leaving the PT system during incidents is around 10\%$\sim$30\% \citep{lin2016transit,rahimi2020analysis}.
-The ``synthetic historical demand'' is generated as follows: \begin{itemize} \item Collect smart card data in a recent workday and calculate the demand vector without passengers leaving the system for each $(h,k)$ (the demand for $h=0$, i.e., offloading passengers, can be obtained using the simulation model). \item For each $(h,k)$, randomly draw a proportion of leaving passengers from the uniform distribution $\mathcal{U}(0.1, 0.3)$.
-The demand after removing the leaving passengers is a sample demand vector. \end{itemize} We collected a total of 16 work days from Jan 2019 (the previous month of the incident day) and generated 16 sample demand vectors.
-The mean value is used as the nominal demand $\bar{\boldsymbol{d}}$ and the co-variance matrix $\boldsymbol{\Sigma}$ are estimated from these samples.
+The second part is approximated by the survey results.
+According to previous survey-based studies, the proportion of the passengers leaving the PT system during incidents is around 10\%$\sim$30\% \citep{lin2016transit,rahimi2020analysis}.
+Then, the ``synthetic historical demand'' is generated as follows: \begin{itemize} \item Collect smart card data from a recent workday and calculate the demand vector without passengers leaving the system for each $(h,k)$ (the demand for $h=0$, i.e., offloading passengers, can be obtained using the simulation model). \item For each $(h,k)$, we randomly draw a proportion of leaving passengers from a uniform distribution $\mathcal{U}(10\%, 30\%)$\footnote{We use uniform distribution because we have no distributional information of the leaving passenger proportions}.
+The demand after removing the leaving passengers is the incident period demand vector. \end{itemize} We collected a total of 16 weekdays from Jan 2019 (the previous month of the incident day) and generated 16 sample demand vectors.
+The mean value is used as the nominal demand $\bar{\boldsymbol{d}}$ and the covariance matrix $\boldsymbol{\Sigma}$ is estimated from these samples.
 The upper and lower bounds for demand (i.e., $\boldsymbol{d}^{\text{U}}$, $\boldsymbol{d}^{\text{L}}$, $\boldsymbol{d}_{\mathcal{H}}^{\text{U}}$, $\boldsymbol{d}_{\mathcal{H}}^{\text{L}}$) are set as the samples' maximum and minimum values, respectively.

-The hyperparameter $\rho_{1 - \varepsilon}$ for the ellipsoidal uncertainty set are chosen from these values: $\{$0, 0.25, 0.52, 0.84, 1.28, 1.64, 2.33$\}$, which corresponds to $\{$50, 60, 70, 80, 90, 95, 99$\}$ percentiles of the standard normal distribution.
-Note that $\rho_{1 - \varepsilon} = 0$ equals no uncertainty (i.e., nominal model).
+The hyperparameter $\rho_{1 - \varepsilon}$ for the ellipsoidal uncertainty set are chosen from these values: $\{$0, 0.25, 0.52, 0.84, 1.28, 1.64, 2.33$\}$, which corresponds to the $\{$50, 60, 70, 80, 90, 95, 99$\}$ percentiles of the standard normal distribution.
+Note that $\rho_{1 - \varepsilon} = 0$ represents the case of no uncertainty (i.e., nominal model).

-Note that the quantification of demand uncertainty sets does not use any information on the incident day and it is applicable for the real-world incident.
-Therefore, even if using synthetic historical demand may introduce errors, as long as we show that this approach of uncertainty set definition yields reasonably good results, it is acceptable for real-world applications.